Why Do You Want to Study Medicine: Interview Answer

 3 min read

 What is your motivation for medicine?
-We always anticipate this question during our medical interviews, but we frequently fear it since there is seldom a straightforward response.
-There are various topics you can choose to bring up while explaining why you genuinely want to study medicine or become a doctor.
+We always anticipate this question during our medical interviews, but we frequently fear it since there is seldom a straightforward why do you want to do medicine answer.
+There are various topics you can choose to bring up while explaining your motivation to study medicine or why do you want to be a doctor.
 For example, you may wish to discuss your work experience and how it helped you form an opinion on a career as a doctor.
 Another point that you can also discuss is what led you to think about medicine as a career choice in the first place.
+Most importantly, think about what motivates you to study medicine and have a few key points memorised.

-In this section, we will go through the key points you should cover in your answer to explain why you want to study medicine.
+In this section, we will go through the key points you should cover in your answer to explain why are you interested in medicine.
 This includes an emphasis on your motivation for the career.

 Given that medicine is a science-based degree, it can be assumed that anyone who wants to study medicine must be interested in science.
 Hence, it is not sufficient for you to simply mention in your interview that you are passionate about the sciences.
 Instead, you should elaborate on that.
 Where does that desire come from?
 Was it a project you completed in class?
 Were you naturally skilled at the sciences?
 Did this grow your interest in the topic and inspired you to consider a career in science?
+Think about your motivation to study medicine and where this came from.
 Dig deep and think about where your interest in science stemmed from.
 It may have first been kindled by a variety of factors.

 Desire to help people

 One of the responsibilities of a doctor includes helping people.
 You have probably witnessed this throughout your work experience as a patient observer.
 As this is such a central part of the occupation, it is crucial that you explain to the examiner why you wish to help individuals.
 However, do be careful that this is not your sole reason for wanting to pursue medicine.
-It should be a multi-faceted answer due to the complexity of the profession.
+When thinking about how to answer why do you want to study medicine, your response should be a multi-faceted answer due to the complexity of the profession.
 A lot of other reasons will need to be covered in your response.
+Again, just ask yourself ‘why do I want to study medicine?’

 Medicine Interview Online Course